MrFogg866/scottys/README.md

 ![Scotties mockup images](static/img/ami.jpeg)

-Scotties Hot Scotch Eggs is food truck based in Cambridge with an ecommerce website allowing customers to preorder freshly cooked items for collection in a specified timeslot.
+Scotties Hot Scotch Eggs is food truck based in Cambridge with an ecommerce website allowing customers to order freshly cooked items, subscribe to the newsletter, review the products and make a booking enquiry for events.

 The website main goal is to allow users to view the menu and order some food.

-Additionally the website wants to achieve allowing users to book the food truck for special events, sign up for newsletters and get updates on upcoming locations.
+Additionally the website wants to achieve allowing users to book the food truck for special events, sign up for newsletters, make reviews and also find the social media links to get the vans location updates.

 Visit the deployed website [here](https://scotties.herokuapp.com/).